 No, optional extras are not included in the tour price.

-The price of your one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced driver-guide, and transportation on one of our luxury, Mercedes Benz coaches.
+The price of your one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced driver-guide, and transportation on one of our luxury, modern, air-conditioned coaches.

 All optional extras – attraction entrance fees, loch cruises, food and drink etc – are not included in the price of your tour.
 This is to allow our guests the freedom to choose which optional extras they would like to take part in on the day.